 How do you cook packaged crab meat?

 Cooking packaged crab meat is super easy.
-Just heat up some butter in a pan and saute the meat for about 5 minutes.
+Heat up some butter in a pan and saute the meat for about 5 minutes.
 It will be ready to add to your sauce and noodles.

 How to reheat alfredo sauce

 Typically Alfredo sauce and pasta do not reheat well after they have been combined.
-If you do need to save some for later, I would divide up the sauce and the pasta.
+If you need to save some for later, I would divide up the sauce and the pasta.
 Often the pasta will soak up the sauce once it is stored.
-I do not like the result of reheated pasta.
+I’m not too fond of the result of reheated pasta.

 Red Lobster Crab Alfredo